Cosmian/kms/documentation/docs/algorithms.md

 Combined with RSA OAEP to encapsulate the AES key, this scheme is compatible with [NIST SP 800-38F](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38F.pdf)

+To request this algorithm using the KMIP `Encrypt/Decrypt` operation, specify the id/tags of an RSA key and set the `Cryptographic Algorithm` to `AES`.

 ### Salsa sealed box

 An ECIES scheme that uses X25519 and XSalsa20-Poly1305 and is compatible with libsodium [Sealed Boxes](https://doc.libsodium.org/public-key_cryptography/sealed_boxes).

-A Ed25519 key can be used; it will be converted to X25519 first.
+A Ed25519 key can be used; it will be automatically converted to X25519 first.

 ### Ecies with NIST Curves

-Although there is no specific FIPS standard for hybrid encryption, we built an ECIES encryption scheme based on FIPS compliant cryptographic primitives only.
-It supports the entire family of NIST P curves with the exception of `P-192` and it uses AES-128-GCM for encryption and SHAKE 128 for hashing.
+Although there is no specific FIPS standard for hybrid encryption, the ECIES encryption scheme is based on FIPS compliant cryptographic primitives only and uses the same algorith as the Salsa Sealed Boxes.
+It supports the entire family of NIST P curves, with the exception of `P-192`, and uses AES-128-GCM for encryption and SHAKE 128 for hashing.

 ## Signature

 Signature is only supported via the `Certify` operation, which is used to create a certificate either by signing a certificate request, or building it from an existing public key.

 | Algorithm | Signature Key Type                       | Description                                                                                                               |
 |-----------|------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|